ciren/cilib/docs/src/sphinx/design/lenses.rst

 In the case of ``Entity``, the compiler would look up instances, using it's implicit resolution rules, to obtain evidence for a typeclass with a given set of types, at compile time.

-This provides an additional level of surity that the data being passed to a function that expects a parameter that has the evidence to extract some other piece of information for a given type.
+This provides an additional level of surety that the data being passed to a function that expects a parameter that has the evidence to extract some other piece of information for a given type.
 This may seem quite like a mouth full, but let's have a look a few examples that will hopefully make the usage clear.